-He felt Like crying.
-The day had been stressful enough already and they still had no idea who’d written the graffiti or what it could mean.
+He felt like crying.
+The day had been stressful enough already and they'd still no idea who’d written the graffiti or what it could mean.
 Could Voldemort still be alive?

 He couldn’t think about that now.
 He needed to focus on the question.
 What was it again?
 What goes on forever and yet everybody wants more?